Who Would Speak for You If You Couldn't? Why a Lasting Power of Attorney Isn't Just for Later Life

 We all care deeply for our lives and those closest to us, which makes it all the more important to have something in place for moments when support is truly needed.

-A Lasting Power of Attorney (LPA) isn’t just for the elderly or unwell; it’s a practical, empowering tool for anyone who wants peace of mind and flexibility.
+A Lasting Power of Attorney (LPA) isn’t just associated with later life or ill-health; it’s a practical, empowering arrangement for anyone who values peace of mind and flexibility.

 An LPA can be particularly relevant if you: